 Protection of minor’s rights has always been one of the most important goals in any democratic society.
 Besides insurance of minor’s rights, it has also been essential to criminalize and punish perpetrators of sexual abuse.
-Penal Code defines various types of sexual abuse of minors and one of them is aggravated sexual assault of a child under Penal Code section 239 PC.
+Penal Code defines various types of sexual abuse of minors, including aggravated sexual assault of a child under Penal Code section 239 PC.

 What is Considered an Aggravated Sexual Assault of a Child?

-The crime is defined as the commitment of “a certain offense” to a child.
-Note that special elements shall be met to criminalize the action as an aggravated sexual assault of a child.
+The crime defines committing “a certain offense” against a child.
+Special elements must exist to criminalize the action as aggravated sexual assault of a child.

 First is the age of the minor- the latter shall be under the age of 14.
-It means that children in the age of 14 or above cannot be considered victims under this section.
+It means that children aged 14 or older cannot qualify as victims under this section.

 The second element is the age difference between the perpetrator and the victim.
 Under Penal Code section 239 the victim shall be seven or more years younger than the perpetrator.
-Again, in case this element is not present, the action will not be criminalized as aggravated sexual assault of a child.
+If this element is absent, the action will not qualify as aggravated sexual assault of a child.

 The third is the commitment of “the certain offense”.
 Not any sexual abuse of a minor under the age of 14 and with 7 or more years of age difference with the perpetrator shall fall under section 239.
 The listed crimes are rape, sodomy, oral copulation, and sexual penetration.